svisser/ipuz/docs/contributing.rst

 Testing
 -------

-You can run this library's tests by doing:
+You can run this library's tests by running:

 ::